About Ginsberg Gingras

 Dignity, respect and confidence are the values shared by Ginsberg Gingras licensed insolvency trustees.

 Our team of professionals are recognized for their expertise in the field of insolvency.
 Ginsberg Gingras personnel includes experienced trustees, skilled managers, insolvency counsellors, as well as qualified support staff.
-These professionals are located in close to 40 offices in Quebec and Ontario.
+We have multiple offices located in Quebec and Eastern Ontario

 Our mission at Ginsberg, Gingras & Associates is to assist both debtors and creditors who require the services of a Licensed Insolvency Trustee, in accordance with the Bankruptcy and Insolvency Act, while respecting the professional standards of practice that govern our profession.